PionixPublic/reference-hardware/README.md

 Pionix Belay Box
 ================

-A complete charger design based on those two boards is available from Pionix, contact us via contact@pionix.de to get access to a Fusion360 project.
+A complete charger design based on those two boards is available from Pionix.
+You can download the 3D files via our Fusion360 project: https://a360.co/45erK90.

 You can find the manual for the BelayBox here: https://pionix.com/wp-content/uploads/2023/07/user-manual-belaybox.pdf